RainOfPain125/ACABot/README.md

 If anything below sounds unnecessary, then it is most likely an option to edit or disable it.

+- # Documentation License
+    Copyright (C) 2021 ACA.
+    Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+    with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+    A copy of the license is included in the file named "DOCUMENTATION".

 - # Vetting
   - Auto create new channels for each person who begins vetting.
   - Create custom commands to accept user applications.